Smile-SA/frontend-frameworks-comparison/README.md

 - Mode: "Navigation"
 - Device: "Desktop"

-In the result when there is two number separated by a <key>/</key> it means than:
+In the result when there is two numbers separated by a <key>/</key> it means than:

-- the first one in the size transferred over network (sometimes with gzip compression which makes the size smaller)
+- the first one in the size transferred over network (sometimes with gzip compression which makes it smaller)
 - the second one in the size of the resource

 ## Glossary